Monday, September 30, 2024

 and full gallop.
 More than just the speed, animators had to learn the individual components of each gait and the emotions behind them.
 For example, the frolicking gallop of a horse at play is entirely different from a gallop instigated by fear.

-One special character in Spirit: Stallion of the Cimarron is neither horse nor human.
-It is the landscape of the American West itself, at a time when the frontier was as untamed as the wild mustangs that called it home.
 The progress of civilization has forever changed much of the landscape, so production designer Kathy Altieri, art directors Ron Lukas and Luc Desmarchelier and the filmmakers began their research in books about the Old West.
 They also watched old movie Westerns and studied the paintings of the great Western artists, like Frederic Remington, Frank Tenney Johnson and James Reynolds.

 But no painting, movie or photograph could be as inspirational to the filmmakers and design team as seeing firsthand the still-breathtaking vistas of the West.
 So eight members of the production team embarked on a whirlwind tour of eight of America’s most treasured national parks in only four days.